Abdulla Haneef

-Abdulla Haneef (born 2 October 1984) is a Maldivian professional footballer who plays for TC Sports Club.
+Abdulla Haneef (born 2 October 1984), commonly known as Benjo was a Maldivian professional footballer who played as a defender.

-Career
+Club career

-He started playing at Hurriyya, before playing for VB Addu FC, Club Eagles, Club Valencia and New Radiant.
-He joined TC Sports Club in 2017.
+He started playing at Hurriyya, before playing for VB Addu, Eagles, Valencia and New Radiant.
+He joined TC in 2017.

-International
+International career

 Haneef made his debut against Philippines on 16 April 2009, in the 2010 AFC Challenge Cup qualification.
 He came in as an 83rd-minute substitute for Mukhthar Naseer.